COSC3020/tsp-local-search-m-blaze-ai/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+Worst-case time:
+Number of vertices/nodes (cities) = n
+Initial tour generation (randomized) = $\Theta$(n) time 2-OptSwap & Tour length recalculation = $\Theta$(n) time
+worst case iterations = 1000

+worst case time = $\Theta(1000 \times n) = \Theta(n)$

+worst-case space = $\Theta(n^2)$

+The worst-case time complexity is $\Theta(n^2)$, where n is the number of cities.
+This is because he algorithm starts with generating an initial random tour (usually done at setup), which typically takes $\Theta$(n) time.
+Then, during each iteration, the algorithm does a 2-opt swap and recalculates the tour length, both taking $\Theta$(n) time.
+With up to 1000 iterations in the worst case, the worst-case time complexity is $\Theta(n^2)$.

+The worst-case space complexity is $\Theta(n)$, with n being the number of cities.
+This is due to the fact that the algorithm saves the current tour as a list of cities, which requires linear space.
+Additionally, during each iteration, a temporary list can be used to hold a potential tour after the 2-opt swap is performed, which also uses linear space.
+Since no other data structures were used, the overall space use remains proportional to the cities.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

+For this assignment, I asked Chat GPT for help improving my reasoning, mostly regarding its presentation and articulation.
+I also recieved help from Chat GPT with troubleshooting errors in my code.js file.